-A term specific to the product released by BT Consumer to provide IP Voice services to its customers.
-OTT - 'Over The Top' Service Provision An OTT service provision is a term used to describe the services, such as an alarm system, that is connected to an IP Voice service.
+A term specific to the product / ALL IP solution released by BT Consumer to provide ALL IP services to its end users.
+OTT - 'Over The Top' Service Provision An OTT service provision is a term used to describe the service, such as an alarm system, that is connected to an ALL IP service.